 15) Avoid patterns.
 Stripes and polka dots sound fun, but they can be incredibly distracting.
 If you are trying to differentiate, say, on a map, use different saturations of the same color.
 On that note, only use solid-colored lines (not dashes).

 16) Select colors appropriately.
 Some colors stand out more than others, giving unnecessary weight to that data.
 Instead, use a single color with varying shade or a spectrum between two analogous colors to show intensity.
 Remember to intuitively code color intensity according to values as well.

 17) Don’t use more than 6 colors in a single layout.
 Enough said.

 Labeling can be a minefield.
 Readers rely on labels to interpret data, but too many or too few can interfere.

-- Don’t overlabel.
-If the precise value of a data point is important to telling your story, then include data labels to enhance comprehension.
-If the precise values are not important to telling your story, leave the data labels out.
+21) Don’t over label.
+If the precise value of a data point is important to tell your story, then include data labels to enhance comprehension.
+If the precise values are not important to tell your story, leave the data labels out.

 Data visualization is meant to help make sense.
 Random patterns that are difficult to interpret are frustrating and detrimental to what you’re trying to communicate.

-Of course, if you really want to stay on top of your game, make sure you stay up-to-date on best practices for data storytelling.
-If you want a few more tips:
+Of course, if you really want to stay on top of your game, make sure you’re up-to-date on best practices for data storytelling at every stage of the process.

 - Use the right sources.
 Great stories come from great data.
 While you can find a larger variety of external data, internal data is a particularly effective source of unique and interesting stories.
 To find external data, check out these 100+ sources of free and credible data.
 For internal data, here are 9 places to look.
 You can also follow our tips to source that data correctly in your content.